 Gift giving is a common habit in numerous cultures that has been in existence for generations, however the specific methods may differ among cultures.
 In Eastern culture, it is customary and even expected to purchase souvenirs for friends, coworkers, or relatives.
 This practice might be considered a habitual or obligatory tradition.
-Individuals from Eastern cultures may experience feelings
+Individuals from Eastern cultures may experience feelings of guilt or embarrassment if they fail to provide proper souvenirs to their family or colleagues.
+Therefore, when purchasing food souvenirs, it is important to take into consideration the brand and packaging of the food in order to maintain their pride within their social group (Lin, 2017).

 Japanese culture acknowledges the concept of "Omiyage," which refers to a local product.
 It is an accepted tradition for travelers who have recently visited a certain location to bring back souvenirs or items from that area to gift to their family, friends, or colleagues.
 This omiyage is presented to individuals who are held in high regard or who are engaged in a mutually beneficial relationship.
 A tourist who is an employee aims to please the people who temporarily replace his job role during his absence on vacation.
-The most remarkable omivage for the receiver consists of food, agricultural products, or plantation products that are characteristic of tourist destination places.
-As an example, during the summer season, residents of major urban centers like Tokyo and Kyoto have a strong preference for omiyage, which often consists of fruits and refreshing beverages sourced from different area of Japan (Nastita, 2022).
+The most remarkable omiyage for the receiver consists of food, agricultural products, or plantation products that are characteristic of tourist destination places.
+As an example, during the summer season, residents of major urban centers like Tokyo and Kyoto have a strong preference for omiyage, which often consists of fruits and refreshing beverages sourced from different area of Japan in wwwsnackmagic-com.
+(Nastita, 2022).

 A similar concept to the Japanese "omiyage" in Korean culture is known as "sunmul".
 The term "sunmul" includes a wide range of connotations and is not solely restricted to souvenirs acquired while trip.
 "Sunmul" is a broad phrase that combines gifts given on several occasions, including Christmas, birthdays, New Year, and souvenirs brought when visiting.
 In Korean culture, the act of presenting souvenirs is regarded as a way of expressing care and showing genuine sincerity.
-The act of giving souvenirs is as a means of maintaining relationships and expressing oneself.
+The act of giving souvenirs is seen as a means of maintaining relationships and expressing oneself.
 Consequently, Koreans are quite cautious when selecting gifts.
 The act of giving souvenirs begins with the selection of an item that will bring pleasure to the receiver.
 For Koreans, souvenirs that endure over time are favored, as they are believed to serve as reminders of the giver and create long-lasting souvenirs (Park, 2000).

-act of presenting The typical tourism souvenirs from a destination serves the purpose establishing and preserving interpersonal relationships within Chinese culture.
+The act of presenting typical souvenirs from tourism a destination serves the purpose of establishing and preserving interpersonal relationships within Chinese culture.
 Chinese society strongly values family and traditional culture.
-According to Han (2018), Chinese tourists have a preference for purchasing practical items branded luxury products.
-Mandarin, there are two distinct categories of souvenirs: "ji-nian-pin" which refers to goods souvenirs, and "ban-shou-li" which refers to food souvenirs.
+According to Hung (2021), Chinese tourists have a preference for purchasing practical items luxury branded products. over In Mandarin, there are two distinct categories of souvenirs: "ji-nian-pin" which refers to goods souvenirs, and "ban-shou-li" which refers to food souvenirs.
 Chinese people often consider food to be a preferred item to bring back as a souvenir.
-Food souvenirs inexpensive, are verv functional. portable, and shareable.
+Food souvenirs are inexpensive, verv and functional, portable, shareable.
 Moreover, their delicious flavor can bring pleasure to the recipient (Lin, 2017).